 This chance encounter launched a hole new era of interest and renewed friendship between John and me.
 We were off to the races, exploring this new frontier, building and buying bigger and faster computers.

 As with all things that John became involved with, he became obsessed with the technology.
 By 1995 he had started a web design and graphics company called ” The Creative Communications Group.”
 Keep in mind; this was the same year that Amazon.com, Craigslist and eBay went live on the Internet.
 Two years before there was a Google!

 I was living in Atlanta working on a project to computerize and train the employees of AT&T and Georgia-Pacific on how to use their newly installed desktop computers.

-Even though we were working independently from one another, he decided that he would add my information to his website contact page.
+Even though we were working independently from one another, John decided that he would add my information to his website contact page.
 He thought by having two locations; Detroit and Atlanta it would make the company look bigger and be good for both of our businesses.
 Another example of the legendary promotional savvy of John Thawley.

 It was an exciting time for both of us.
 Even though we were miles apart the technology bonded us again just like the old band days.